JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 - Much like many of you I spent an amazing amount of time trying to find objects.
 When you start off initially the knowledge cliff is very steep.
 - I wanted something self-contained.
-- The open-source nature appealed to me — I spent a good amount of time replicating the functionality with a finder scope and a ASI120mm
+- The open-source nature appealed to me â€” I spent a good amount of time replicating the functionality with a finder scope and a ASI120mm

 ![bg right:40% ](./PresentionPictures/pi_constuction.jpg)
 <!--